 The Group has remained fully operational throughout the period and has put in place effective business continuity and remote working plans enabled by the right technologies and systems to ensure uninterrupted services to customers and the operations.
 The outbreak has not caused any significant delays in policies issuance and claims settlements.
-The Group will continue to monitor the reverberations of Covid-19, if any, on its customers and operations and will take further action as needed.

-The steps taken by the Group to estimate the impact of Covid-19 and the judgments applied by management in assessing the values of assets and liabilities as at 31 December 2020 includes both quantitative and qualitative criteria such as risk profiling and actuarial analysis.
+The steps taken by the Group to estimate the impact of Covid-19 and the judgments applied by management in assessing the values of assets and liabilities as at 31 December 2021 includes both quantitative and qualitative criteria such as risk profiling and actuarial analysis.
 Such analysis has enabled the Group to timely and accurately identify its exposure although these are subject to significant judgment due to the rapidly changing dynamics of Covid-19.